rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/01-strategic-research-and-positioning.md

 The project has enough strategic support for a rapid prototype because:

 - a visible Chinese heritage-language family audience exists;
-- the tension between “learning” and “playing” is documented;
+- the tension between "learning" and "playing" is documented;
 - gamified language products demonstrate audience familiarity;
 - existing Chinese-learning and AI-story products clarify where **not** to compete;
 - cultural institutions already use games and interactive digital resources;